PolygonHJ/xihe/hardware/Technial Sheet.md

 # Technical Sheet

-> [!note]
-> - [ ] Add grounding vias.
-> - [ ] Check spreadsheet from PCBWay and update KiCad BoM to match

 > [!warning]
 > External energy modules will need to have matching voltages with the on board super capacitor.
-The `CAP` jumper may be disconnected to improve available selection, but charging limits are still set by on-board resistors.
+The capacitor may be desoldered to improve available selection, but charging limits are still set by on-board resistors.

 > [!warning]
 > Sensor modules must work down to 2.5V to match the potential low threshold of operation as the super capacitor depletes.